MicrosoftDocs/azure-docs/articles/cognitive-services/Anomaly-Detector/includes/mvad-data-schema.md

     > For details, please refer to the ["Timestamp round-up" section](/cognitive-services/anomaly-detector/concepts/best-practices-multivariate.md#timestamp-round-up) in the best practices document.
 * The name of the csv file will be used as the variable name and should be unique.
 For example, "temperature.csv" and "humidity.csv".
 * Variables for training and variables for inference should be consistent.
 For example, if you are using `series_1`, `series_2`, `series_3`, `series_4`, and `series_5` for training, you should provide exactly the same variables for inference.
-* Csv files should be compressed into a zip file and uploaded to an Azure blob container.
+* CSV files should be compressed into a zip file and uploaded to an Azure blob container.
 The zip file can have whatever name you want.

 #### Folder structure

 A common mistake in data preparation is extra folders in the zip file.
 For example, assume the name of the zip file is `series.zip`.
-Then after decompressing the files to a new folder `./series`, the **correct** path to csv files is `./series/series_1.csv` and a **wrong** path could be `./series/foo/bar/series_1.csv`.
+Then after decompressing the files to a new folder `./series`, the **correct** path to CSV files is `./series/series_1.csv` and a **wrong** path could be `./series/foo/bar/series_1.csv`.

 The correct example of the directory tree after decompressing the zip file in Windows